4.0 Introduction to Initial Safety Assessment

 To determine the track assignment for an accepted report of maltreatment, an ISA is conducted.
 The ISA is designed to provide an initial response to the reported maltreatment within an assigned timeframe of immediate, 24 hours, or five weekdays of the intake report to assess the safety of the alleged victim child(ren).
 After the initial response, DFCS has up to an additional 72 hours from the expiration of the assigned response time to complete the ISA process.
 This includes seeing all household members, making a safety determination, and track assignment.

-There are exceptions to ISA’s that are required to be assigned to the Investigations track regardless of the identification of safety threats. |
+Cases involving certain situations require assignment to the Investigations track regardless of the identification of safety threats.

 DFCS utilizes a Solution-Based Casework (SBC) Practice Model.
 Grounded in a framework of safety, and wedded to full family engagement, the SBC practice model is best thought of as the architecture that holds our practice to a consistent focus on safety outcomes.
 At the heart of SBC is the belief that by building a partnership with the family, a true focus on developing pragmatic solutions to the everyday problems in life the family is facing can be developed.
 Documenting and celebrating the successes of the family are also acknowledged and provide a framework for the family to sustain positive change moving forward.
 By using the SBC model, the case manager is able to follow a conceptual map for family-centered practice from assessment through case closure.[1]